AgustinAllamanoCosta/fork-newin/README.md

                                uses the profile settings (colors, fonts etc) BUT RUNS ON CURRENT DISTRO, for some esoteric Microsoft reason ;-( --debug                      Enable debugging, outputs the command(s) before executing.
-  -h, --help                   display help for command
+  -h, --help                   Display help for command
 ```

 ## Contributing

-Help to improve *neWin* is absolutelly welcome!
+Help to improve *neWin* is absolutely welcome!
 Please open an issue if you have issues or suggestions.

 Most of all, as I have no time or way to support other distros / platforms, it would be great if someone can implement the MacOS and other Linux consoles (eg gnome-terminal).
 PRs (with tests) are mostly welcome.